 - When the cake is done, remove from the oven.
 Cool on counter for about 20 minutes by covering the cake with a cloth towel.
 When cake has cooled, invert on a cake rack and allow to cool thoroughly.

-- How to place the ube icing glaze : using a clean, sharp knife, carefully run slice a thin layer off the top of the cake to trim and scrape off any dark green cake parts.
+- How to frost the ube cake : Using a clean, sharp knife, carefully run slice a thin layer off the top of the cake to trim and scrape off any dark green cake parts.
 (Ube cake tends to come out dark green on the top and sides after it is baked).
 Smoothen the ube icing glaze with a spatula on the top of the cake.
 Slice and serve.
 Store this cake in the refrigerator.

 - Hello, Friends!
+Please DO NOT plagiarize, lift, scrape or copy my original recipes.
 All the images and content here are COPYRIGHT PROTECTED and owned by my media company Besa-Quirino LLC.
-This means BY LAW you are NOT allowed to use my photos or content on your website without my permission.
+This means BY LAW you are NOT allowed to use my photos or content on your website, cooking videos, cookbooks, TV programs and media content without my permission.
 If you want to republish this recipe or content, please ask my permission, re-write it in your own words and simply link back to this blog to give proper attribution.
 It’s the legal thing to do.
 Thank you.